-But actually one of the main issues as to why solar Chargers don’t work is because when conditions for example in cloudy conditions change most chargers stop to work.
+But actually one of the main issues as to why solar Chargers don’t work is because when conditions for example in cloudy conditions change most chargers stop working.
 They however don’t resume charging once when conditions improve and you may need to unplug your phone and plug it in again.

 Our top pick is the Big Blue 20W Solar Charger.
-It is an an efficient 4 solar panel charger and has an ammeter that allows you to check the power output from the charger.
-This is important as the output changes over time and pluggin in your phone when may not really charge your phone when the output is low.
+It is an efficient 4 solar panel charger and has an ammeter that allows you to check the power output from the charger.
+This is important as the output changes over time and plugging in your phone when may not really charge your phone when the output is low.
 A Smart Internal Chip detects the conditions to stop charging when conditions are low and resume once sunlight is sufficient.
 More on this below:

 Picking a Solar Charger for your Phone

-The wattage of the panels are indicated and this can guide you in choosing for the best use such as heavy duty or light, mobile ,and either single outlet or multiple outlets.
+The wattage of the panels is indicated and this can guide you in choosing for the best use such as heavy-duty or light, mobile, and either single outlet or multiple outlets.
 A phone needs 3watts to 5watts of power to charge while an iPad would need around 11 watts.

-However if you pick the 5 watts charger for your phone it may not be dependable as this will drop drastically due to inefficiency and wont fully charge your cellphone on cloudy days.
-Solar chargers are tested at STC (Standard Test Conditions) at a humidity of around 1.5 and ambient temperature 25 degrees Celsius and are flashed with 100 watt of light.
-These tests provide a theoretical maximum rating that will not simply work in real world conditions.
+However, if you pick the 5 watts charger for your phone it may not be dependable as this will drop drastically due to inefficiency and won’t fully charge your cellphone on cloudy days.
+Solar chargers are tested at STC (Standard Test Conditions) at a humidity of around 1.5 and ambient temperature 25 degrees Celsius and are flashed with 100 watts of light.
+These tests provide a theoretical maximum rating that will not simply work in real-world conditions.

-You need from around 2 to 3 amps of charge your phone at 5 Volts.
+You need from around 2 to 3 amps of charge for your phone at 5 Volts.
 To get the wattage of a Solar Panel you simply multiply the Rated Amperage with the Voltage.